-Bullocksville offers 60 tent/trailer campsites, 29 with water and electric hookups.
-The campground is open the week before Easter through the last weekend in September.
+Bullocksville offers 59 tent/trailer campsites, 28 with water and electric hookups.
+The campground is open the week before Easter through early September.
 A softball field is located nearby.

-County Line offers 69 campsites, 37 with electric hookups.
+County Line offers 67 campsites, 36 with electric hookups.
 Sites are available for RV and tent/trailer camping.
-Henderson Point has 73 campsites, 44 with electric hookups.
-Both campgrounds are open the week before Easter through the last weekend in September.
+Henderson Point has 74 campsites, 43 with electric hookups.
+Both campgrounds are open the week before Easter through early September.

-Group Camping: Hibernia, Henderson Point and Satterwhite Point have areas set aside for camping clubs and groups.
+Group Camping: Hibernia, Henderson Point and Satterwhite Point have areas set aside for and groups.
 Group campsites provide privacy, drinking water and restrooms.
-Electricty is not availalble.
-To reserve a campsite, please contact the park office.
+Electricity is not available.
 The Hibernia and Satterwhite Point group sites are open the week before Easter and can be used through the end of October.
 Satterwhite Point accommodates a maximum of 100 people and has toilet and shower facilities.
 Hibernia accommodates a maximum of 50 people and has a toilet facility on site.
 Hibernia group campers may use shower facilities located in the Hibernia family campground.
-Henderson Point Group Camp is open the week before Easter through the end of September.
+Henderson Point Group Area is open the week before Easter through early September.
 It accommodates a maximum of 35 campers and has a portable toilet on site.
 Henderson Point group campers may use shower facilities in the Henderson Point family campground.
-Group campsites are by reservation only.
+Group campsites are available by reservation only.
 Reservations may be made for one night and may not exceed 14 nights.

 Community Building:Reserve a community building for your next family reunion or organization meeting.
 Bullocksville, Henderson Point and Satterwhite Point each have a community building located on the lakeshore.
 Each building has a meeting room, kitchen facilities and restrooms.
 The buildings may be occupied between 9:30 a.m. and a half hour before park closing.
 Community buildings can be reserved through our central reservation system.